BabylonJS/Documentation/content/guidedLearning/workshop/Bowling.md

 Let’s get rolling!
 Now that we have our bowling lane, pins and bowling ball setup, we can play our game.
 Use the A and D keys to move the bowling ball to the left or right and press the W key to send the ball rolling down the lane.
 Did you get a strike?
 We hope so!

-Here's the complete playground: <Playground id="#FSMQBW" title="Bowling" description="Simple bowling scene with Havok Physics Plugin." image=""/>
+Here's the complete playground: <Playground id="#FSMQBW#1" title="Bowling" description="Simple bowling scene with Havok Physics Plugin." image=""/>

 Although this is a simplified version of a bowling game, we encourage you to let your imagination run wild and build upon this sample.
 If you’re in need of inspiration, consider adding some of the following features: